-5.5 Power unit torque control:
+5.5 Power unit torque demand :

-5.5.1 The only means by which the driver may control acceleration torque to the driven wheels is via a single chassis mounted foot (accelerator) pedal.
+- 5.5.1 The only means by which the driver may control acceleration torque to the driven wheels is via a single chassis mounted foot (accelerator) pedal. - 5.5.2 Designs which allow specific points along the accelerator pedal travel range to be identified by the driver or assist him to hold a position are not permitted.

-- 5.5.2 Designs which allow specific points along the accelerator pedal travel range to be identified by the driver or assist him to hold a position are not permitted. - 5.5.3 The accelerator pedal shaping map in the ECU may only be linked to the type of the tyres fitted to the car: one map for use with dry-weather tyres and one map for use with intermediate or wet-weather tyres. - 5.5.4 At any given engine speed the driver torque demand map must be monotonically increasing for an increase in accelerator pedal position. - 5.5.5 At any given accelerator pedal position and above 4,000rpm, the driver torque demand map must not have a gradient of less than (minus) 0.045Nm/rpm. - 5.5.6 The power unit shall achieve the torque demanded by the FIA standard software within a period of [TBD]ms. - 5.5.7 Homologated sensors must be fitted which measure the torque generated at the power unit output shaft and the torques supplied to each driveshaft.
-These signals must be provided to the ECU.
+- 5.5.3 The accelerator pedal shaping map in the ECU may only be linked to the type of the tyres fitted to the car: one map for use with dry-weather tyres and one map for use with intermediate or wet-weather tyres. - 5.5.4 At any given engine speed the driver torque demand map must be monotonically increasing for an increase in accelerator pedal position. - 5.5.5 At any given accelerator pedal position and above 4,000rpm, the driver torque demand map must not have a gradient of less than (minus) 0.045Nm/rpm.

-5.6 Engine control:
+5.6 Power unit control:

-- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demand being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the engine configurations used by the ECU. - 5.6.3 Engine control must not be influenced by clutch position, movement or operation. - 5.6.4 The idle speed control target may not exceed 4,000rpm. - 5.6.5 A number of engine protections are available in the ECU.
+- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demands being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the power unit configurations used by the ECU. - 5.6.3 Power unit control must not be influenced by clutch position, movement or operation. - 5.6.4 The idle speed control target may not exceed 4,000rpm. - 5.6.5 A number of power unit protections are available in the ECU.